manticoresoftware/manticoresearch/manual/Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md

 ```

 <!-- example index_field_lengths -->
-Enables computing and storing of field lengths (both per-document and average per-index values) into the index.
+Enables computing and storing of field lengths (both per-document and average per-index values) into the full-text index.
 Optional, default is 0 (do not compute and store).

 When `index_field_lengths` is set to 1 Manticore will:
 * create a respective length attribute for every full-text field, sharing the same name but with `__len` suffix